Skip to main content

 A shared digital assistant for the public sector

-This is a collaboration between Swedish authorities, municipalities, regions, and industry, coordinated by AI Sweden.
-The objective is to promote national cooperation on AI for text tasks and create...
+The shared digital assistant for the public sector is a collaboration between Swedish authorities, municipalities, regions, and industry, coordinated by AI Sweden.
+The objective is to promote national...

 Collage of images showing exterior of Unity health Toronto, St. Michael's hospital in Toronto, Canada, Karolinska University hospital, Sahlgrenska University hospital and Malmö University Hospital